Dimi-G/Dimi-G/README.md

 I am digging for answers in data & models but stipulating that the ultimate answer is 42...

-- 🌱 I graduated from Spiced Academy Data Science Bootcamp on July 2024
+- 🌱 Graduated from Spiced Academy Data Science Bootcamp on July 2024

 - ⚡ Fun fact: Recursive functions blow my mind